COVID-19 vaccination in Brazil: Timeline and goals

-On April 16, 2021, Minister Marcelo Queiroga announced the anticipation of the delivery of 1 million ready doses of the Pfizer vaccine.
-What was supposed to be in June, will now be on April 29.
+On 16 April 2021, Minister Marcelo Queiroga announced the anticipation of the delivery of 1 million ready doses of the Pfizer vaccine.
+What was supposed to be in June, would now be on 29 April.
 The cargo of vaccines arrived at Viracopos airport, Campinas, São Paulo from Belgium.

-On May 11, 2021, the Ministry of Health announced the purchase of an additional 100 million doses of the Tozinameran vaccine from Pfizer/BioNTech.
+On 11 May 2021, the Ministry of Health announced the purchase of an additional 100 million doses of the Tozinameran vaccine from Pfizer/BioNTech.
 With this, the company must deliver throughout 2021, an additional 199 million doses.
 Two weeks ago, 1 million were already delivered.

-Also on May 11, the ministry vetoed the use of the Oxford/AstraZeneca vaccine in pregnant women because of cases of thrombosis reported in other countries.
+Also on 11 May, the ministry vetoed the use of the Oxford/AstraZeneca vaccine in pregnant women because of cases of thrombosis reported in other countries.
 Pregnant women who have already been vaccinated with vaccines from this laboratory must be followed up.